David Phiri: Education

-Phiri was an exceptional student, despite his tendency to play truant to play football which he preferred to the rigors of study, and was noticed by Mr. Green, a manager at the Rhodesia Iron and Steel Company, subsequently known as Zimbabwe Iron and Steel Company, where Phiri's father Abel was now Head Clerk.
-Mr. Green took personal interest in Phiri's education and encouraged him to do well in school and gave him books, and along with his father's stern educationalist beliefs and disciplinarian approach to achieving the highest grades, Phiri would continue to excel educationally and became involved in many charitable trusts providing scholarships to young Africans, including the Beit Trust in Zambia.
-His son, Guy David Zingalume Phiri, spoke of this belief at his memorial service at the Anglican Cathedral in Lusaka on 20 January 2012, whilst relating a story of how Phiri got his first watch.
-Phiri was forced to enroll in Latin classes and at the end of the school year proudly presented his report to his father, wherein it showed that Phiri had come second in his Latin class.
-His father, proud of his son's achievement told Phiri that as he had done so well in Latin he would buy him his first watch, a considerable source of pride for Phiri.
-It was only about 30 years later that Phiri confessed to his father that there were in fact only two people in his Latin class.
+Phiri was an exceptional student, despite his tendency to play truant to play football which he preferred to the rigors of study, and was noticed by Mr. Green, a manager at the Rhodesia Iron and Steel Company where Phiri's father Abel was now Head Clerk.
+Green took personal interest in Phiri's education and encouraged him in school and gave him books allowing him to achieve high grades.

 Primary school

 In 1945, when Phiri was 8 years old, he was sent to a Presbyterian School, the Gloag Branch Mission School, near Bulawayo.
 Here he developed his love of gardening, where it was taught as a subject, and it remained his hope that gardening would one day be taught as a school subject in Zambian schools.

 Secondary school

-In 1951, Phiri went on to secondary school at Goromonzi High School.
+In 1951, Phiri went on to Goromonzi High School.
 His first headmaster at the school was a Mr. Miller, a Cambridge graduate, inculcated in him the belief that Oxford and Cambridge were the best universities in the world.
-His belief that there is nothing that stops an African child achieving whatever they want to achieve and race, religion or circumstance were no obstacle to self belief and determination becomes all the more evident when it is remembered that Phiri decided in a colonial, black only school, in the early 1950s, that he would go to Oxford University.
+His belief that there is nothing that stops an African child achieving whatever they want to achieve and race, religion or circumstance were no obstacle to self belief and determination.
+This spurred Phiri to say that he would go to Oxford University.
 Phiri led a full school life, becoming Head boy, captaining the school football team, playing football at national schoolboys level as well as being the conductor of the school choir.
 Phiri graduated from Goromonzi with amongst the best A level results in Southern Africa at the time, with 2 'A's and 2 'B's in English, history, geography and chemistry.